mattxwang/lowkey/_posts/2021-12-31-reflecting-on-teach-la.markdown

 On paper, that sounds wonderful: splitting a gargantuan task into bite-sized pieces.
 But, I never really formally onboarded or trained people for this role, which by itself was already a problem!
 The creation of the dev board was a surprise to most, even though it was something on the back of my mind; I should have prepped more for it.

-But, beyond that, I took a huge competititve advantage I had for granted.
+But, beyond that, I took a huge competitive advantage I had for granted.
 When it's just me, there's no miscommunication, required sync meetings, or ideological tensions; inevitably, putting eight people to manage a system is going to create some overhead.
 I didn't realize this at all, and didn't mention the importance of syncing training and projects, creating a smooth onboarding flow, etc. While these things seem obvious now, they're easy to lose - especially when being hit with a new position!
 Because of this, a lot of initiatives and docs were lost, which is a bummer.

 And, I think I just underrated how hard everything was.
-I had a huge advantage in that I built all the systems we ised from scratch (except the editor), so it *all made sense to me*.
+I had a huge advantage in that I built all the systems we used from scratch (except the editor), so it *all made sense to me*.
 I didn't ensure that other people had the requisite knowledge to succeed me, and in particular, that *multiple people* knew how to do it.
 Quite a few of our interns were only with us for a quarter, and expecting them to go from learning a system to managing it with little support is unfair.
 In some ways, I wish I could've stuck around and helped with the transition more.

 I also wish I created a "timeline" of responsibilities of sorts, explaining what I had to do **and when**.
 Vomiting a ton of information doesn't really stick, and time management is *hard*.
 I'll do that this year for the ACM president - stay tuned :)